JEP 189: Shenandoah: An Ultra-Low-Pause-Time Garbage Collector

 This is not the one GC to rule them all.
 If you are running with a heap of 20GB or less or if you are running with fewer than eight cores, you are probably better off with one of the current GC algorithms.

-This project will be a success if we can manage 100GB+ heaps with < 10ms pause times.
+This project will be a success if we can manage 100GB+ heaps with the majority of the gc pauses requiring < 100ms.
 This is somewhat misleading because our pause times are proportional to the size of the root set, not the size of the heap, however it is a useful metric to describe how the GC will affect applications.
-We are aiming for a performance penalty of no more than 10% over the current collectors on applications with no GC pauses and no perceivable performance penalty when running any of the current collectors.
+We are aiming for a performance penalty of no more than 10%, and guarantee no impact on the performance of the other collectors.